designforsf/brigade-matchmaker/docs/architecture.md

 [Taxonomy documentation](https://github.com/designforsf/brigade-matchmaker/tree/master/docs/taxonomy.md).

-## Web App and REST API
+## Main Website

-The webapp generates the web interface for users, controls how data is updated, and accesses the matchmaking function.
+The website generates the web interface for users, controls how data is updated, and accesses the matchmaking function.

+All UIs make use of the REST API.

+## REST API

-All UIs make use of the REST API, which follows the [JSON API format](http://jsonapi.org/format/).
+All UIs loaded in the main website make use of the REST API, which follows the [JSON API format](http://jsonapi.org/format/).

 To learn more, please take a look at the [REST API documentation](https://github.com/designforsf/brigade-matchmaker/tree/master/docs/json-api.md).